maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 The significance of the positive examples lies in proving that the "boundary" of justice is not the exception, but the norm.
 Justice without boundaries has never appeared in history.
 Every system locks the content of justice within its own boundaries, and re-locks it as boundary conditions change.

-### V.4 Conclusion of This Section
+### III.4 Conclusion of This Section

 Justice is not a definable universal principle.
 It is the sense of order emerging from signal alignment within the system, an epiphenomenon that appears when the directional signal is effectively refreshed.
 Its content is determined by the system's directional signal and always operates within boundaries.
 The counterexamples and positive examples together show that whether in distorted or normal systems, justice is always an operational marker within systems, never a universal principle.

 ---

-## VI.
-Undefinability as an Operational Posture
+## IV.
+Operational Description as an Academic Posture

-### VI.1 Why Definition Is Impossible
+### IV.1 Why Substantive Definition Is Impossible

-Goodness, virtue, and justice cannot be defined not because they are too complex, but because they are themselves directional signals—content shifts with boundary conditions, validity ceases with operational termination.
-Any definition is a locking of certainty, and any locking will necessarily fail when boundary conditions change.
+Goodness, virtue, and justice cannot be substantively defined not because they are too complex, but because they are themselves directional signals—content shifts with boundary conditions, validity ceases with operational termination.
+Any substantive definition is a locking of certainty, and any locking will necessarily fail when boundary conditions change.

 This is not a cognitive limitation ("we are not smart enough"), but a structural fact ("they do not belong to the category of the definable").
 Thus, any attempt to define goodness is essentially locking a signal that will fail when boundary conditions shift.

-The moment a definition succeeds, the countdown to its失效 begins.
+The moment a definition succeeds, the countdown to its failure begins.

-### VI.2 Undefinability Does Not Equal Nothingness
+### IV.2 Operational Description Does Not Equal Nothingness

-To say that goodness, virtue, and justice cannot be defined is not to say they do not exist or are unimportant.
+To say that goodness, virtue, and justice cannot be substantively defined is not to say they do not exist or are unimportant.
 They are directional signals actually condensed by systems during operations, performing actual navigational functions in the process of system maintenance.
 They are important precisely because they guide the system's operational direction—not because they possess an eternal content.

-### VI.3 Undefinability as an Operational Posture
+### IV.3 Operational Description as an Academic Posture

 This paper's posture is itself an operation: not locking, not defining, not preserving.
 It provides tools for describing the operational trajectories of goodness, virtue, and justice, rather than their content.
 This is a deliberate scholarly choice—to no longer join the queue of "definition competitions," but to turn toward observing and describing the structure of those competitions themselves.

-### VI.4 Re-statement of Falsifiability Conditions

-The core claims of this paper can be falsified under the following conditions: if a counterexample can be found proving that goodness, virtue, or justice continues to exist as an independent entity after the system has ceased operations; or if some content can be shown to be consistent across systems and civilizations without shifting with boundary conditions; or if some definition can be shown not to require the understanding or maintenance of a directional signal.
-To date, no such evidence exists.

 ---

+## V. Theoretical Limitations and Open Questions

+The validity of this paper's framework depends on a presupposition: **the content of directional signals is determined by the system's boundary conditions.** This presupposition does not cover all ethical theories—for example, the natural law tradition (Aquinas, 1274) or contemporary realist positions (Boyd, 1988) would deny that the content of "good" depends on system boundaries.
+This paper does not attempt to refute these positions.
+It only states that this paper's framework is an "if-then" commitment: if you accept the operational definition of "goodness as a directional signal," you can obtain a framework for describing structural variations in goodness, virtue, and justice across different systems; if you do not, this framework does not compel you.

+The open question that this framework cannot answer is: **Is there a "good" that does not depend on system boundary conditions?** This would require a different philosophical framework to answer, and lies beyond the scope of this paper.

+This paper accepts the above limitations, and holds that honestly marking these boundaries is more academically valuable than pretending to cover everything.

+---

-## VII.
+## VI.
 Conclusion

-The purpose of this paper is not to provide new definitions, but to leave the battlefield of definitional competition.
+The purpose of this paper is not to provide new substantive definitions, but to leave the battlefield of definitional competition.

 Accordingly, this paper is descriptive rather than normative.
 It does not answer "what kind of goodness is good" or "what is a good life"—these questions belong to normative ethics, beyond the boundaries of this paper's descriptive framework.

 Goodness, virtue, and justice are not definable objects of certainty.
 They are directional signals locked by systems during operations, pointing toward the system's own maintenance and operational continuity.
 Their content shifts with boundary conditions, and their validity ceases with the termination of operations.

-This paper does not provide definitions for them.
-It only describes how they operate, how they change, how they fail, and how they are reconstituted.
+This paper does not provide substantive definitions for them.
+It only provides an operational description: how they are empirically identified, how they operate, how they change, how they fail, and how they are reconstituted.

-These three concepts have structural descriptions (pointing to directional signals, behavioral alignment, signal alignment), but no content-based definitions (what they specifically are).
+These three concepts have structural descriptions (pointing to directional signals, behavioral alignment, signal alignment), but no content-based substantive definitions (what they specifically are).

 This paper's posture is itself an operation: not locking, not defining, not preserving.

-**Goodness has no definition, only trajectory.
+**Goodness has no substantive definition, only trajectory.
 Certainty has no eternity, only operation.**

 ---

 ## Acknowledgements

-This paper has benefited from the foundational framework of *Uncertainty Subsumption*, and from those directional signals in history that were defined and then failed.
+This paper has benefited from the foundational framework of *Uncertainty Subsumption* (Lanceund, 2026a), and from those directional signals in history that were defined and then failed.
 The argumentative structure of this paper has been influenced by the Equal System philosophical system.
 All views and possible errors are the sole responsibility of the author.

 ---